Eddie Rosario Player Props: Braves vs. Padres

 |Games w/1+ RBI

-- The Padres had a 3.82 team ERA that ranked 11th among all MLB pitching staffs.
+- The Padres have the 20th-ranked team ERA across all league pitching staffs (4.93).

-- Padres pitchers combined to give up 173 total home runs at a clip of 1.1 per game (17th in baseball).
+- The Padres rank 18th in baseball in home runs allowed (10 total, 1.3 per game).

-- Martinez (0-1) takes the mound for the Padres to make his second start of the season.
+- Wacha (1-0) gets the start for the Padres, his second of the season.

-- In his most recent appearance on Saturday, the right-hander threw seven innings against the Colorado Rockies, allowing four earned runs while surrendering six hits.
+- His last appearance was on Sunday against the Colorado Rockies, when the righty tossed six innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.